-KANSAS CITY, Mo. – The National Association of Intercollegiate Athletics (NAIA) is pleased to announce a partnership with the Durham Sports Commission for the 2021 and 2022 Football National Championship and the Senior Football Classic that is associated with it.
+KANSAS CITY, Mo. – The National Association of Intercollegiate Athletics (NAIA) is pleased to announce a partnership with the Durham Sports Commission for the 2022 Football National Championship.

-“The Durham Sports Commission is both delighted and excited to be the host city for the NAIA National Football Championship,” stated Dan Hill, Board Chair of the Durham Sports Commission.
+“The Durham Sports Commission is both delighted and excited to be the host city for the NAIA National Football Championship again in 2022 after an amazing turnout last year,” stated Dan Hill, former Board Chair of the Durham Sports Commission.
 “On behalf of the Board of Directors, we are looking forward to welcoming the teams, their fans and the NAIA officials to Durham!”

 Durham County Memorial Stadium, a multi-purpose stadium built in 1958, has a seating capacity of 8,500 and has been the site of professional, collegiate, and high school football events.
-Willie Bradshaw Field is an articifical, synthetic turf located inside the stadium that also features the Tommy Hunt Press Box.
-Click here to see a drone fly through of the venue.
+Willie Bradshaw Field is an artificial, synthetic turf located inside the stadium that also features the Tommy Hunt Press Box.

 “On behalf of the Durham Sports Commission, we are humbled, honored, and thankful to the NAIA for entrusting Durham with these special events,” reported Marcus Manning.
 The Executive Director went on to say, “We are looking forward to celebrating and promoting the NAIA, providing a great student-athlete experience and introducing Durham to the NAIA, their stakeholders and fans.”